-Form 4 Demand Forecast Methods and Models
+Form 4 Documentation of Demand Forecast Methods and Inputs, and Other Related Data

 Form 4 is for LSEs to document the electricity demand forecast methods, models, and data used to develop the submitted forecast forms.
 LSEs may include existing forecast model reports as an appendix to this form if this report includes the following required information.